phpearth/docs/oop/design-patterns/singleton.md

----
-title: "Singleton Design Pattern in PHP"
+# Singleton Design Pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/singleton/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/singleton/"
----

 Singleton pattern is creational design pattern where a class ensures it has only one instance with lazy initialization, and can be accessed from a global scope.